TradeWpower AS · Lillehammer, Norway

 Regime Transitions

-Deep expertise in interconnected European power and gas markets, where weather-driven dynamics create cross-border opportunities and risks.
+Deep expertise in interconnected power and gas markets, where weather-driven dynamics create cross-border opportunities and risks.

 Nordic Power

-Hydro-dominated system where precipitation, temperature, and wind regimes determine seasonal supply-demand balance.
+Hydro-dominated system where precipitation, snowmelt, temperature, and wind regimes determine the supply-demand balance.
+Data centre growth and the Green Shift are structurally altering the system.
 Increasing interconnection with Continental weather dynamics.

 French Power